melezhik/outthentic/README.md

 ## Story to Test::Harness compilation

-One important thing about story checksis that internally they are represented as Test::More asserts.
+One important thing about story checks is  that internally they are represented as Test::More asserts.
 This is how it work:

-Recalling call-app project with 2 stroies:
+Recalling call-app project with 2 stories:

     addition/(story.pl,story.check)
     multiplication/(story.pl,story.check)